awsdocs/aws-toolkit-vs-code-user-guide/doc_source/deploy-serverless-app.md

  This example shows how to deploy a serverless application to AWS using the AWS Toolkit for Visual Studio Code\.

+## Additional Prerequisites<a name="deploy-sam-prereq"></a>
++ The Amazon S3 bucket name that you choose must be unique\.
++ The AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md) must include appropriate read\-write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, Amazon API Gateway\.

+## Deploy a Serverless Application<a name="deploy-sam-proc"></a>

 **To deploy a serverless application with the AWS Toolkit for Visual Studio Code**

 1. Open the **Command Palette** and enter **AWS**\.